weilinhan/-Autonomous-Warehouse-Inspection-and-Fire-Hazard-Detection/README.md

 Sensor data is published to AWS IoT Core via MQTT.

-You can verify the data in the AWS IoT MQTT test client under topics like sensor/gas and sensor/temperature.
+You can verify the data in the AWS IoT MQTT test client under topics `esp8266/pub` like .
 #### 9️⃣ Verify Data on AWS IoT

 1. Go to the **AWS IoT Console → MQTT Test Client**.